-Be sure to visit the Temple of Hercules during the call to prayer at sundown, for a mesmerising ambiance of reverberating chants.
+Be sure to visit the Temple of Hercules during the call to prayer at sundown, for a mesmerizing ambiance of reverberating chants.

 Shop for spices or hip, inexpensive clothing in the chaotic markets of Amman's old quarter – where gold shops vie for space with traditional tea houses.
 Have a suit tailored, find traditional handicrafts and art, or buy imitation perfumes.

 The ancient city of Jerash can be visited in a day from Amman – any taxi driver will be able to take you.
 Most tourists don’t have time, and head straight to Petra.
 Which is a shame, as Jerash is stunning in its own right.

 Surrounded by valleys filled with plum trees, fig trees, and wheat crops, this was once a wealthy ancient Roman city – thanks to the fertile land and fresh water supply.
 Unfortunately, after an earthquake hit Jerash in 749AD, areas of the city were destroyed, leaving the ruins buried for centuries.
 Now, after years of excavation, it's become a great place to learn about ancient life in Jordan.